This post has all the key information to help you learn how to make sourdough bread at home step by step from scratch.

 It is important to start this recipe with an active sourdough starter.

-You can learn about how to recognize that stage in the previously mentioned post.
+You can learn about how to recognize that stage in this post: How to Know When your Sourdough Starter is Ready (8 signs)

 Here is a photo of the active sourdough starter added to a bowl of water to begin the recipe: